Python Virtual Environments#

 Before you start#

-Loading default Python version#
+Loading the default Python version#

 Choosing a Python version#

-[user@ucluster:~]$ module spider python
+[user@cluster:~]$ module spider python

 python: